sagemath/trac_to_gh/Issue 7750.md

 # Issue 7750: search_doc: print warning if some Sage docs are missing

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7750

 Original creator: jhpalmieri